edu-minetest/quiz/README.md

 checkInterval: 5
 # idleInterval unit is minute
 idleInterval: 5
-# the delay time of kicking, unit is seconds
+# the delay time to kick off, unit is seconds
 kickDelay: 2
 # the awards to give
 awards: